Yosemite Valley free shuttle bus

 Guests at the Lodge or Ahwahnee and campers at Camp 4 who go ice skating, or rent a raft will have a much longer ride back if they get on at the stop they got off at, again, (most years, please consult a current map) cross the road at Curry to the other bus stop for a shorter ride back.

-From the Ahwahnee to the Village (main grocery, Degnan’s) you should get off the bus at stop #4.
-Or for the Visitor Center, Ansel Adams Gallery you should get off the bus at stop #5.
+People who go from the Ahwahnee Hotel to the Village (main grocery, Degnan’s deli/loft/cafe/kitchen) should get off the bus at stop #4.
+Or for the Exploration Center, theater, bookstore, Ansel Adams Gallery you should get off the bus at stop #5.
 But after your exploring, to return directly to the hotel, if you get on again at stop 4 or 5 you will have a long ride.
-Instead, get on at stop 2, opposite the store for a much shorter ride.
+Instead, get on at stop 2, opposite the biggest grocery in the park, near the Visitor Center for a much shorter ride. ( Be sure to look for a Valley-wide shuttle instead of the East valley shuttle.
+Both stop at stop #2.)

 Given how long the wait can be for a bus in the winter it can be faster to walk between the Ahwahnee and the main store/Degnans than to wait for a bus, especially of you just saw a bus leave the Ahwahnee stop.